Today’s daily stoic is actually a pretty interesting one for entrepreneurs, freelancers and digital nomads alike: clarify your intentions.

-On one hand, you can spend 40 years working at a cubicle, on a job you hate, only to spend some time during the weekends in the things you are passionate about.
+On one hand, you can spend 40 years working in a cubicle, on a job you hate, only to spend some time during the weekends on the things you are passionate about.

 On the other hand, you can focus on one of those things you really love, and try to make something big out of it.

 “Clarify your intentions”, the daily stoic for January the 4th, contains an important lesson for aspiring entrepreneurs and solopreneurs.

 I have wasted a lot of time in my life working on projects without a clear goal in mind.
 As a result, they have turned out to be nothing more than weekend projects or hobbies.
 Even though they were fun and I learned a lot, I could have made better use of my time.

 I hope this will inspire you to consider, before starting your next project, what you want to achieve, and if it’s worth your time.

 Don’t hesitate to share your thoughts below! 🙂